faizanahemad/science-reader/new_features.md

     - Load and show PDF while indexing happens
     - Review -> Fill up a template.
 (Can be done by additional instructions now as well.)
     - Add a section to deep_reader_details for "similar works and extensions"
+    -  Sort the shown documents by recently added to show

 # Low Priority